 Sidewalks, curb, and gutter to be added along the length of Dodgen Road and Veterans Memorial Highway to the extent that sidewalk, curb, and gutter does not already exist.

-There shall be single ingress and egress points established along Dodgen Road (instead of continual pavement from the right of way as currently exists).
+There shall be single ingress and egress points established along Dodgen Road (instead of continual pavement from the right of way as currently exists).Either way is fine.
+And ultimately up to DOT if choosing between a single access or one for in, one for out.

 The existing parking lot shall be resurfaced.